zBritva/PowerBI-visuals-docs/docs/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 ## How to install Power BI Custom Visuals API

-The type definitions for Power BI Custom Visuals API are available in [`powerbi-visuals-api`](https://www.npmjs.com/package/powerbi-visuals-api) package.
-The version of package matches API version of Power BI Custom Visuals.
+New version of powerbi-visual-tools doesn't include all API versions inside.
+Instead of that developer should install a specific version of [`powerbi-visuals-api`](https://www.npmjs.com/package/powerbi-visuals-api) package.
+The version of package matches API version of Power BI Custom Visuals and it provides all type definitions for Power BI Custom Visuals API.

 Add `powerbi-visuals-api` into dependencies of project by executing command `npm install --save-dev powerbi-visuals-api`.